Page Contents

 Bonus Day: Fredericton

 New Brunswick’s capital Fredericton is a place I’ve wanted to go for a long time, and I urge you to find time to include it in your trip.
 I’d just heard so many great things about the place.
-On my second visit I managed to squeeze it in alongside all the other great outdoor adventures in New Brunswick.
+On my second visit I managed to squeeze it in alongside all the other great outdoor adventures on my New Brunswick trip.

 The main two things I wanted to do were the Freddy Taproom Trail on bikes, and Stand-Up Paddle-boarding on the Wolastoq river.
 We were due to do that with Second Nature Outdoors, who also provide kayaks and experienced guides.
 Sadly the weather was terrible and our trip was cancelled.